-In this model, quantum waves aren’t imaginary, so if the core process behind them is a circle, it can rotate.
-This section explores the possibility that quantum spin really happens, so by the law of all action, quantum particles spin in every possible direction.
+In this model, quantum waves aren’t imaginary and the process behind them is a circle that can spin.
+Quantum spin then really happens, and by the law of all action, it occurs in every possible direction.

 QR3.7.1.
 The Curious Case of Quantum Spin